MarcinOrlowski/php-text-table/docs/examples.md

 1. Simplest use case
 1. Custom align & and cells' width limit

+**NOTE:** For proper rendering in environments like web browsers, ensure you are using a monospace font or wrap the output in `<pre>` tags.

 ### Simplest use case

 This is likely the most common and yet the simplest possible usage: